icebreakerone/ib1-technical-docs/docs/provider/metadata.md

 : The URL of a Scheme Catalog Requirements Document in the Scheme Registry.
 Most metadata files will include this field.

 `ib1:roleRequiredToAccess`
 : The URLs of one or more roles in the Registry which may access this data source subject to the Licence in the `dcterms:license` term, unless the data is open data with a `ib1:sensitivityClass` of `ib1:IB1-O`.
-See [Access Control Specification](access_control_specification.md).
+See [Access Control](../access_control/).

 ## Data Service metadata fields